It’s 2016, and Skynet doesn’t need to send Terminators to wipe us out. A new gaming app ought to do the trick.

 Trust me, I was this person.
 Even at university, I was the oddball who read too much and earnestly flung myself into texts asking myself what it meant.
 I was lucky enough to find my tribe of fellow geeks and readers — and I found them online.

-Facebook and the other social sites expose us to more outright dumb statements and expressions, but those folks were presumably always that dumb.
+Facebook and the other social sites expose us to more outright dumb statements and expressions, from naive to ignorant.
+Those folks were presumably always that dumb.
 We just didn’t get wind of it before.

 Which was, I’ll admit, kind of nice.